Skip to main content

 Remind yourself of the week-numbering model:

-January 1 belongs to week 53 if it's a Friday in either a normal year or leap year, or a Saturday in a leap year.
+January 1 belongs to week 53 if it's a Friday, or if it's a Saturday and the previous year was a leap year.

-Now you can look at the weekday-shift list and count how many years in a 28-year sequence will get 53 weeks.
-The answer is that these years will have 53 weeks:
+By looking at the weekday-shift list, you can count how many years in a 28-year sequence have 53 weeks.
+These years have 53 weeks:

 So during years 1–28 (one sequence), there are 5 years with 53 weeks, the rest have 52.
-Four of these years get 53 weeks because January 1 is a Friday, and one of the years gets 53 weeks because January 1 is a Saturday and the year is a leap year.
+Four of these years get 53 weeks because the next year's January 1 is a Friday, and one of the years gets 53 weeks because it is a leap year and the next year's January 1 is a Saturday.
 If leap years didn't exist, 4 years per sequence would have 53 weeks.
 This matches my earlier statement that every seventh year should have 53 weeks without leap years, since 28/4 = 7.

 With leap years counted, 5 years with 53 weeks happen per sequence.
 28/5 = 5.6, which means 53-week years occur every 5.6 years on average.
 So sometimes there are 5 years between 53-week years, and sometimes 6.